nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Enquiry Analytics for FY23/README.md

 # Enquiry Analytics for FY23

-The report presents a snapshot of customer enquiries received by the e-commerce firm in Indian fiscal year 2022-23 (FY23 - April 1, 2022 to March 31, 2023).
+The report presents a snapshot of customer enquiries received by the e-commerce platform during Indian fiscal year 2022-23 (FY23 - April 1, 2022 to March 31, 2023).

 ## Table of Contents
 1. [Background and Assumptions](#background-and-assumptions)